Courses offered by Cath Senker include:

-Originally a project manager and editor of children’s educational books, Cath became a freelance author in 1990 and has written more than 150 children’s non-fiction titles, specialising in history, world religions, and global, social and environmental issues.
+Originally a project manager and editor of children’s educational books, Cath became a freelance author in 1990 and has written around 160 children’s non-fiction titles, specialising in history, world religions, and global, social and environmental issues.
 Her first adult non-fiction books were published in 2016 and 2017.
 Cath also edits books and academic reports on a wide range of subjects.
 She has taught English abroad and currently teaches migrants and refugees in the UK.

 Cath was a Fellow of the Royal Literary Fund (RLF) at the universities of Sussex (2008–10), Chichester (2011–12) and Southampton (2013–14), where she offered one-to-one tutorials to students across all disciplines from pre-university to PhD level.
 From 2012–13 she acted as an Advisory Fellow, mentoring other RLF Fellows in universities.

 Since 2013, Cath has run regular writing-skills workshops at the University of Sussex for undergraduates and postgraduates.
-She also runs workshops tailored to specific disciplines and offers immersive essay-writing training.
+She also offers workshops tailored to specific disciplines.